 Podium really shines in it’s intuitive design and customisable interface.
 Advanced MIDI editing and automation functions, support for VST plugins and instruments, surround, support for external MIDI devices and full latency compensation are the strong points of the software.

-Free sound recording software can be as powerful as the big commercial product, but many time come with limitations, that are simply too much to ignore.
+Free sound recording software can be as powerful as the big commercial product, but many times come with limitations, that is simply too much to ignore.